SCOPE OF THIS CHAPTER

 2. Action to be Taken by Professionals Receiving the Disclosure

-- What has been disclosed and by whom; anonymous referrals will be received if this is the request of the disclosing adult;
+- What has been disclosed and by whom; anonymous referrals will be received if this is the request of the disclosing adult, however the professional cannot be anonymous.

-- When the abuse occurred (and if possible over what period of time);
+- When the abuse occurred (and if possible, over what period);

 - Where did the abuse take place and were there any other victims;